 2012-13: Harrison skated on one of the top lines in New England Prep School hockey in his senior season at Dexter.
 Playing alongside Trevor Fidler (Harvard recruit) and sophomore Ryan Donato, he scored 21 goals with 22 assists in 28 games.
 Dexter participated in the Stuart/Corkery Tournament for the top prep school’s in New England, falling to eventual runner -up Kent in the quarterfinals.
 Harrison committed to playing college hockey at Colgate in 2013-14.
 In his second year of draft eligibility, he was not among the 2010 North American skaters in Central Scouting’s final rankings when he was selected by Calgary in the sixth round (157th overall) of the 2013 NHL Draft.

 Harrison is a big power forward that has quick hands, a high hockey IQ, and a large frame to play the physical game.
 He will have to continue to work on his skating and speed in order to fully utilize his size and skills.
-The 6’3, 175-pound forward will continue to grow physically and mentally as a player as he enters his first year at Colgate.
+He should continue to grow physically and mentally during his college career at Colgate.
 Harrison relied on his scoring instincts and physical dominance to put up big numbers in prep school hockey.
 His mobility and technical skills must continue to mature if he is to have that same success at the college and pro levels.